adamharrison/straightforward-c-project-standard/README.md

 a particular function.
 Monorepos containing multiple projects are acceptable.

+### Dependency

+In this document, when dependency is mentioned, unless otherwise stated, it is referring *only* to external dependencies by third party vendors; not system dependencies that are included with almost all versions of targeted platforms, such as: `winsock`, `libc`, or `pthread`.

 ## SCPS5

 In order to conform to SCPS5, the project **must**: